Zero-Down-Time/kubezero/artifacts/kubezero-calico/README.md

 Changes:

+- VxLAN set to Always to not expose cluster communication to VPC

+    -> EC2 SecurityGroups still apply and only need to allow UDP 4789 for VxLAN traffic
+    -> No need to disable source/destination check on EC2 instances
+    -> Prepared for optional WireGuard encryption for all inter node traffic

 - MTU set to 8941

+- Removed migration init-container

-- Disable BGB and BIRD healthchecks
+- Disable BGB and BIRD health checks

 - Set FELIX log level to warning

 - Enable Prometheus metrics